 Many AI writing tools generate decent outputs for short-form content and copy like social media posts and ads.
 However, they fall short of expectations when it comes to creating long-form content.
 Is this the case with Jasper or WordHero?

-As we did for short-form content, let’s see some unedited examples of Jasper’s work, starting with the Landing Page Workflow.
-We provided a brief description to give Jasper some context on the fictional company we were writing for and then filled in some additional details in the Hero Section template.
+As we did for short-form content, let’s see some unedited examples of Jasper’s work, starting with the Landing Page workflow.
+We provided a brief product description to give Jasper some context on the fictional company we were writing for and then filled in details about the target audience as well.

 Jasper provided a few options for H1 through H3 headings in the hero section.
 We chose this one.